-Catego pries and Questions Scored (Y/N) Q37 If bidder's business case assumes use of NLH transmission lines for sale of electricity to export markets outside NL, please provide detail on such deliveries (e.g. expected frequency, capacity and timing).If bidder's business case assumes temporary storage of excess wind energy by NLH, please indicate maximum amounts to be stored, maximum duration of Y Q38 Indicate the maximum industrial facility load.
-It is assumed that only new industrial load will be served with new wind generation; please advise if this is not the expectation.
-To what minimum load can the industrial facility curtail within 10 minutes?
-Y Q39 Indicate the amount of uninterruptible facility load.
-Indicate the anticipated source of uninterruptible supply during periods with no wind generation.
-Y Q40 Indicate the expected magnitude of construction power.
-If NLH is not expected to supply, please explain the anticipated source. Ν Q41 If connecting to NLH grid, indicate the maximum anticipated rate of change in load to be supplied by grid.
-Provide a monthly forecast of a typical year in terms of: 1.
+Q37 If bidder's business case assumes use of NLH transmission lines for sale of electricity to export markets outside NL, please provide detail on such delive (e.g. expected frequency, capacity and timing).
+If bidder's business case assumes temporary storage of excess wind energ NLH, please indicate maximum amounts to be stored, maximum duration of storage and maximum rates of injection to or withdrawal from the NLH grid.
+Q38 Indicate the maximum industrial facility load.
+It is assumed that only new incload will be served with new wind generation; please advise if this is not the expectation.
+To what minimum load can the industrial facility curtail within 1 minutes? eries gy by f dustrial Y load will be served with new wind generation; please advise if this is not the expectation.
+To what minimum load can the industrial facility curtail within 1 minutes?
+Q39 Indicate the amount of uninterruptible facility load.
+Indicate the anticipated s of uninterruptible supply during periods with no wind generation. source Y Q40 Indicate the expected magnitude of construction power.
+If NLH is not expected supply, please explain the anticipated source. ted to N Q41 If connecting to NLH grid, indicate the maximum anticipated rate of change load to be supplied by grid.
+Provide a monthly forecast of a typical year in te of: 1.
 Peak industrial facility demand; 2.
-Industrial facility energy consumption; 3.
-Peak wind generation output; 4.
-Wind energy generated.
-Y Q42 If connecting to a grid, provide details of any additional facilities included in the design which might support reliable operation of the grid, including any dispatchable on-site generation, synchronous condensers or battery energy storage systems. Ν Q43 Provide schematics (Single line diagrams) of general arrangement of facility, wind generation and grid interconnections including major equipment such as, but not limited to: Synchronous machines (Generators/synchronous condensers) Transformers Breakers High voltage transmission lines Reactive power support devices Ν Q44 Provide contact information for an individual who can respond to requests by NLH for additional details relevant to the project's grid impact. Ν Q45 Please provide details on additional design features or operating strategies, if any are being contemplated, that will influence the impact on the NLH grid, such as potential to supply dispatchable capacity (i.e. not wind generation) to NLH grid.
-Y Q46 Please confirm that project construction and operation is not contingent on use of any NLH owned civil infrastructure, including dams and site access roads. Ν E. Community and Indigenous Engagement Q47 Provide an overview of completed or intended local general public engagement.
+Industrial facility energy consumption Peak wind generation output; 4.
+Wind energy generated. erms Q42 If connecting to a grid, provide details of any additional facilities included in design which might support reliable operation of the grid, including any dispatchable on-site generation, synchronous condensers or battery energy storage systems.
+Q43 Provide schematics (Single line diagrams) of general arrangement of facility generation and grid interconnections including major equipment such as, bu limited to: Synchronous machines (Generators/synchronous condensers) Transformers Breakers High voltage transmission lines Reactive power support devices Q44 Provide contact information for an individual who can respond to requests b for additional details relevant to the project's grid impact.
+DY NLH N Q45 Please provide details on additional design features or operating strategies, are being contemplated, that will influence the impact on the NLH grid, such potential to supply dispatchable capacity (i.e. not wind generation) to NLH g n as Q46 Please confirm that project construction and operation is not contingent on any NLH owned civil infrastructure, including dams and site access roads. use of N E. Community and Indigenous Engagement Q47 Provide an overview of completed or intended local general public engagem nent.
 Y Q48 Provide letters of support from the local community for the bid.
-Y -
+Y